bokulich-lab/moshpit-docs/moshpit_docs/chapters/mag-recovery.md

 - QIIME 2: [https://qiime2.org/](https://qiime2.org/)

 ## Assemble contigs with MEGAHIT
-The first step in recovering metagenome-assembled genomes (MAGs) is genome assembly itself.
+The first step in recovering MAGs is genome assembly itself.
 There are many genome assemblers available, two of which you can use through our QIIME 2 plugin - here, we will use MEGAHIT.
 MEGAHIT takes short DNA sequencing reads, constructs a simplified De Bruijn graph, and generates longer contiguous sequences called contigs, providing valuable genetic information for the next steps of our analysis.

 - The `--p-num-partition` specifies the number of partitions to split the dataset into for parallel processing during assembly.
 - The `--p-presets` specifies the preset mode for MEGAHIT.
 In this case, it's set to "meta-sensitive" for metagenomic data.